What is The Boardman: A River Reborn?

 Facts at a Glance

-Rebirthing the Boardman is not an inexpensive proposition.
-But, it’s a long-term investment in a priceless community asset.
-The initial cost estimate to complete the project is $5 million - $8 million, not including transportation system costs.
+Rebirthing the Boardman is a long-term investment in a priceless community asset.
+The cost for Phase I Brown Bridge dam removal and restoration was $4.2 million.
+The estimate to complete Phase II is $12.9 million, including replacement of Cass Road Bridge.
 Funding is being pursued through federal, state, tribal, local government and private sources.

 In addition to the environmental benefits, the rebirth of the Boardman is also a community development project with many long-term benefits.